thalassa-cloud/terraform-provider-thalassa/docs/data-sources/kubernetes_version.md

 ### Optional

 - `name` (String) The name of the Kubernetes version.
+- `organisation_id` (String) Reference to the Organisation of the Kubernetes Version.
+If not provided, the organisation of the (Terraform) provider will be used.
 - `slug` (String) The slug of the Kubernetes version.

 ### Read-Only